OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 - You will need a Docker repository to push your image to (OCIR, Docker Hub, etc.)

 - When deploying your GPU worker nodes on OKE, you will need an image that is an Oracle Linux 7 image with the Red Hat Compatible Kernel (RHCK).
 You can find the instructions to change the kernel from UEK to RHCK [here](https://github.com/OguzPastirmaci/misc/blob/master/change-ol-kernel-to-rhck.md).
+Oracle Linux 8 or Ubuntu will not work with the below instructions.

 ### Clone the Nvidia driver repository